cinemagoer/cinemagoer/docs/usage/data-interface.rst

 Data interface
 ==============

-The IMDbPY objects that represent movies, people, and companies provide a dictionary-like interface where the key identifies the information you want to get out of the object.
+The IMDbPY objects that represent movies, people and companies provide a dictionary-like interface where the key identifies the information you want to get out of the object.